MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/create-product-or-service.md

 > [!NOTE]
 > Field Service doesn't support product bundles.

-In this article, learn how to create products and services, add them to work orders, and discuss invoicing and inventory considerations.
+In this article, learn how to create products and services, add them to work orders, and review inventory settings.

 ## Create a product or service